chauff/cse1500-web-transcripts/Lecture-http.md

 An alternative to polling is **long polling**: here, the client sends an HTTP request as before, but this time the server holds the request open until new data is available before sending its HTTP response.
 Once the response is sent, the client immediately sends another HTTP request that is kept open.
 While this avoids wasteful HTTP request/response pairs, it requires the server backend to be significantly more complex: the backend is now responsible for ensuring the right data is sent to the right client and scaling becomes an issue.

 Both options are workarounds to the requirement of **client-initiated** HTTP request/response pairs.
 The IETF recognized early on that such solutions will not be sufficient forever and in 2011 standardized the **WebSocket protocol** ([RFC 6455](https://tools.ietf.org/html/rfc6455)).
-The RFC 6455 abstract read as follows:
+The RFC 6455 abstract read as follows :point_down: :

 ```console
 The WebSocket Protocol enables two-way communication between a client